 - Important Note

-Because your PIN serves as your electronic signature, you should not give your PIN to anyone.
+Because your FSA ID serves as your electronic signature, you should not give your user name and password to anyone.

 All students who complete the Marymount application for admission or the Common Application For Admission are automatically considered for scholarships.
 Please check our information for scholarships listed under Financial aid options.